-The Direct Labor Budget can be controlled by outside forces; labor unions being the most important among them.
+The Direct Labor Budget is one of the budget types you’ll need to know about for the CMA exam.
+It can be controlled by outside forces; labor unions being the most important among them.

 Usually, there is an increase in the cost of direct labor whenever older labor contracts are completed, and fresh contracts are initiated.